 Don’t Deny – Provide a Good Opportunity

 You and I both know, however, that many youth groups are more concerned about eating pizza and playing games than they are about developing Case Makers.
 That’s just the sad reality we live in.
 As parents, we’re going to need to do something to pick up the slack.
 I began by volunteering in a youth ministry class; many of my friends began as small group leaders.
 Whatever it takes, be patient and begin to humbly offer your services until you’ve earned the right to help shape the ministry.
 In addition to this, consider the value of additional outside training like the Summit Worldview Academy.
 Yes, I know it’s more expensive than the average summer camp, but that’s because it’s not the average summer camp.
-I’m probably just like you; I’m living on one income as a detective (I’m a volunteer at Stand to Reason) and I have four kids (two still in high school).
-I’m often financially strapped.
-But I’ll do what it takes to get my kids the training they need, even if I can only do it once.
-I’m on the lookout for good opportunities to supplement what I’ve already taught my kids.
+My family is probably just like yours; We raised our family on one income and we had four kids.
+We were often financially strapped.
+But we did what it took to get our kids the training they needed, even if we could only do it once.
+We stayed on the lookout for good opportunities to supplement what we had already taught our kids.

 If you’re a parent, you already know how quickly time flies.
 I can’t believe I have adult children, and I fret about whether I’ve done a good job equipping them over the years.
 That’s why Susie and I decided to write kid’s books: Cold-Case Christianity for Kids, God’s Crime Scene for Kids, and our latest, Forensic Faith for Kids.
 Our experience as parents, youth leaders and pastors taught us that young people begin to question their faith in junior high.
 We wanted to provide a resource that would answer critical questions kids might have before they even begin to ask them.